Suggested Plans of Study

 major, minor requirements, foreign language and elective courses.

-department study abroad advisor, Dr. Rusinko, is available to help determine whether particular courses will transfer to Winthrop University as
+department study abroad advisor is Dr. Polaski.
+He is available to help determine whether particular courses will transfer to Winthrop University as

 Mathematics credit and to help you adjust these four year plans to best meet